PREPARING YOUR PAPER

 - The reviewed document will be returned to the authors for revisions based on these comments.

-- Your revised draft will be sent to an outside publishing vendor who will perform copy editing and layout editing.
+- The revised draft will be sent to an outside publishing vendor who will perform copy editing and layout editing.

-*Tip session papers are not sent out for peer review, but otherwise follow the same process.
+*Tip session papers are not sent out for anonymous review, but otherwise follow the same process.

 Cross Publication with JAIC